MYOILY/Forward-Hackathon-AI-Restaurant-Capacity-Optimisation/README.md

-# TableWatch
+# TurnTable

-TableWatch turns a fixed-camera restaurant recording or browser camera into a reviewed table map.
+TurnTable turns a fixed-camera restaurant recording or browser camera into a reviewed table map.
 CPU person tracking and reference-image comparison help staff see which tables are occupied, need a reset, or have enough evidence to be ready.
 Uncertain evidence remains visible, and staff can override the displayed status.